tytydraco/KTweak/README.md

 ### kernel.sched_min_task_util_for_colocation: 35 --> 0
 This value determines when top-app tasks (which are of greater priority than background tasks) can be sched_boosted.
 Set this value to zero to allow top-app tasks to always be upmigrated if the sched_{up,down}migrate values are met.

-### kernel.sched_nr_migrate: 32 --> 128
+### kernel.sched_nr_migrate: 32 --> 16
-When migrating tasks between CPUs, allow the scheduler to migrate twice as many as usual.
-This should increase scheduling latency marginally, but increase the performance of SCHED_OTHER tasks.
-In testing, `cyclictest` reported a 2 microsecond increase in average latency, an a **decrease** in maximum latency of SCHED_FIFO tasks.
+Reduce the maximum number of sched entities that can migrate in a single scheduling period.
+Reducing this value reduces realtime task latency at the cost of SCHED_OTHER throughput.

 ### kernel.sched_schedstats: 1 --> 0
 Disable scheduler statistics accounting.
 This is just for debugging, but it adds overhead.